kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/detaildesign_camera.md

 11/20/2022 - Fixed broken links in markdown file

 11/29/2022 - Reformatted signoff so that constraints are adequately mentioned with new information.
-Analysis only shows how
+Analysis only shows how the cameras meet the specifications.